 EPPC Senior Fellow Mary Eberstadt explores issues relating to American society, culture, religion, and philosophy.
-She is the author of several influential books: Adam and Eve after the Pill: Paradoxes of the Sexual Revolution (2012); The Loser Letters: A Comic Tale of Life, Death, and Atheism (2010); and Home-Alone America: The Hidden Toll of Day Care, Behavioral Drugs, and Other Parent Substitutes (2005).
+She is the author of several influential books including How the West Really Lost God: A New Theory of Secularization (2013); Adam and Eve after the Pill: Paradoxes of the Sexual Revolution (2012); the fiction The Loser Letters: A Comic Tale of Life, Death, and Atheism (2010); and Home-Alone America: The Hidden Toll of Day Care, Behavioral Drugs, and Other Parent Substitutes (2005).
 She is also editor of a 2007 anthology, Why I Turned Right: Leading Baby Boom Conservatives Chronicle their Political Journeys.
-Her latest book is How the West Really Lost God: A New Theory of Secularization, published by Templeton Press (April 2013).

 Mrs. Eberstadt was a Research Fellow at the Hoover Institution from 2002 to 2013.
 Between 1990 and 1998, Mrs. Eberstadt was executive editor of the National Interest magazine.
 From 1985 to 1987, she was a member of the Policy Planning Staff of the U.S. State Department, a speechwriter for Secretary of State George P. Shultz, and a special assistant to Ambassador Jeane J. Kirkpatrick at the U.S. Mission to the United Nations.
 She was also managing editor at the Public Interest.
 A four-year Telluride Scholar at Cornell University, Eberstadt graduated magna cum laude in 1983.
-She was awarded an honorary Doctorate of Humane Letters by Seton Hall University on May 19, 2014.
+She was awarded an honorary Doctorate of Humane Letters by Seton Hall University on May 19, 2014; her remarks at that day’s commencement exercises are available here and were also published in Remembering Who We Are: A Treasury of Conservative Commencement Addresses.

 In the War Over Christianity, Orthodoxy is Winning